firecrest-lang/firecrest/README.md

 ## What ❔

-⚙️ A modern C-like syntax inspired by the Wren programming language.
+⚙️ A modern programming language with a C-like syntax inspired by the Wren programming language.

+⚙️ Reduce visual noise, and make programming feel cleaner to read and easier to write.

+⚙️ Meant to be a clean little scripting language, powered by a rich ecosystem.

+⚙️ Have a standard library small enough to learn in a day, but large enough to be used in production.

-⚙️ Built with the ability to use the Node.js ecosystem.
+⚙️ Be extensible, with the ability to implement your own Node.js functions as Fircrest functions.

-⚙️ "Designed to be familiar to people coming from C-like languages while being a bit simpler and more streamlined" - [Wren Syntax Page](https://wren.io/syntax.html).

-⚙️ Meant to be an easy language to learn and master for anyone wanting to get into programming!

 ## Implementation 🔨